eduardoluis11/keith-gd50/README.md

 Note that I made a web game for the Web50 course called “Keith”, which also takes place in the same game world as this Unity game.
 However, the web game was a 2D game made in Javascript, and it played liek a 2D sidescroller, and it had RPG elements, such as being able to level up.
 Also, enemies couldn’t either attach nor move in the web version of the game.
 So, this unity game is completely different from the Keith web game that I did for web 50.

 The name “Keith: Retrieving the medal” will be the name of the sidequest, which is the name of this project.

+Well, to make the game, I created 4 scenes: one for the Main Menu or “Press Start” screen, another one for the gameplay itself, a third one for a Game Over Screen, and another one with a victory message once you defeat the boss.

+You need to press Enter in the Press Start / Main Menu scene in order to play the game.
+Also, in the Main Menu scene, if you press the “Esc” key, you will be able to exit the game.

+In the game, I created a single level using the Probuilds tools from Unity.
+I created a single arena for the game, which is where the player and the only enemy of the game will fight.

+You will need to attack the enemy as fast as possible to defeat him.
+Otherwise, the enemy will defeat you.
+There’s no way to heal in the game.
+You start with 40 points of Health, whereas the enemy will start with 100 points of Health.
+You can deal 13 points of damage, while the enemy deals 4 points of damage.
+For the time being, this was the only way to balance the difficulty.
+That is, if you attack the enemy quickly enough, you will be able to defeat him and win.
+Otherwise, if you take too long in attacking him, the enemy will defeat you, and you’ll get a game over.

+You need to left-click to move, and right click on the enemy to attack him.

+If the enemy doesn’t spot you, he will remain idle and won’t move.
+However, if you get close enough, the enemy will chase you.

+Once you defeat the enemy, you will go to a new scene that will display a message saying “Victory!”.
+The only thing that you can do here is pressing Enter to go back to the Main Menu.
+This way, you’ll be able to replay the game or to exit the game if you go back to the Main Menu.

+Similarly, if you’re defeated and get to the scene displaying a “Game Over” message, the only thing that you’ll be able to do is to press Enter to go back to the Main Menu.
+Once again, I did this so that you could easily replay the game or exit it by making you quickly go from the Game Over scene to the Main Menu scene.

+The Health Points for both the player and the enemy are displayed onscreen as numbers.
+If the enemy’s HP drops to zero, you win.
+Meanwhile, if your HP drops to zero, you lose and you’ll get a Game Over.
+I put the UI Text with the HP in the lower corners of the screen so that the black text would be easy to read on the white floor of the game.
+If I had put the HP UI text in the upper part of the screen, I would have had to add a mask or colored-box with a light color so that the player would be able to easily read the black text on the background.
+Therefore, to make the game as quickly as possible, I ended up just moving the HP UI text to the lower part of the screen.

+The game is relatively simple.
+I had no choice but to make the game this simple to prevent many bugs.
+I had bugs that made the camera shake too much, that made the enemy and the player fall if they collided with each other, among other bugs.
+Therefore, I didn’t have a choice but to make the game simple to prevent many of the bugs that I was encountering.

 ### How to play